This is our consolidated guide on solutions to plastic problems.

 Problem PVC types may need certification for safe or eco friendly production, use and disposal.

-Using alternblate materials to PVC may also be an solution.
+Using alternate materials to PVC may also be an solution

 – Plastic leaching other chemicals

-We need to look at each source individually and address them.
+We need to look at each source individually, and address each of them

 – Plastics taking a long time to decompose